minad/paripari/README.md

 As of now there is an issue with the GHC specialiser which I have yet to figure out.
 Performance of PariPari depends crucially on the specialisation of `CharParser k a` to `Acceptor ByteString a` and `Reporter ByteString a`.
-However in larger parsers it seems that the specialiser does not kick in.
+In larger parsers it seems that the specialiser does not kick in.
 As a workaround I am using the script `gen-parser-specialiser` as a preprocessor which enforces the specialisation of all parsers.

 ```
 {-# OPTIONS_GHC -F -pgmF ./ghc-specialise-parser #-}
 ```

-For smaller examples it works as desired though.
-The benchmarks below were obtained without the specialiser hack.

 ## Example